11-year-old victim in 215 Beltway road rage shooting identified

 Dominguez was an eager learner who loved playing soccer and the online game Roblox, according to the GoFundMe page.
 “Losing him has left a hole in our family that can never be filled,” Ayala wrote.

 The GoFundMe named medical costs and family expenses as primary points for financial need.
-By Sunday evening, the fundraiser had collected nearly $9,000 toward its $20,000 goal.
+By late Monday morning, the fundraiser had collected more than $16,000 toward its $20,000 goal.

 Road rage led to fatality